TrueSelph/wppconnect_action/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/TrueSelph/wppconnect_action)
 ![GitHub](https://img.shields.io/github/license/TrueSelph/wppconnect_action)

-JIVAS action wrapper for WhatsApp API communications using the WPPConnect API.
+JIVAS action wrapper for WhatsApp API communications using the WPPConnect API with advanced mass messaging outbox.
+This action provides a wrapper for WhatsApp API communications using the [WPPConnect API](https://github.com/wppconnect-team/wppconnect-server).
+As a core action, it simplifies and streamlines interactions with WhatsApp.
+The package is a singleton and requires the Jivas library version ^2.0.0.

 ## Package Information